emk/rdf-agraph/README.md

   Instead, it implements a custom SPARQL DSL (domain-specific language).
   This means that it can perform sophisticated queries, but it can't update the contents of the repository.
-* `rdf-agraph` can run raw SPARQL and queries, but does not provide a complete DSL for building either kind of query.
+* `rdf-agraph` can run raw SPARQL and Prolog queries, but does not provide a complete DSL for building either kind of query.

 ## Installing AllegroGraph